 First published: June 30, 2015 Last updated: December 13, 2023

-Guidelines for Manuscript Preparation and Submission: Clinical Trials Study
+Guidelines for Manuscript Preparation and Submission: Meta-Analysis

-Core tip: Clinical Trials Study articles are submitted by any author and describe a pre-planned study of the safety, efficacy, or optimum dosage schedule (if appropriate) of one or more diagnostic, therapeutic or prophylactic technique(s), device(s) or drug(s) selected according to predetermined criteria of eligibility and observed for predefined evidence of favorable and/or unfavorable effects.
+Core tip: Meta-Analysis articles are submitted by any author and are composed of a systematic review, mixed treatment comparison, meta-regression and overview of reviews, and provide a summary of a given quantitative effect (e.g., the effectiveness and safety of clinical treatments determined by combining data from two or more randomized controlled trials, thereby providing more precise and externally valid estimates than those that would be obtained from each individual dataset if analyzed separately from the others).

 For the initial submission, authors can conveniently make their first upload of their manuscript without restrictions on writing style, file format, or need for accompanying relevant documents.
 However, it is recommended that the content be written as a high-quality academic article before submitting, according to the following checklist.

 1 FIRST SECTION OF MANUSCRIPT WRITING [YES or NO]

+1.1 Title []

+1.2 Authorship []

+1.3 Institution []

+1.4 ORCID number []

+1.5 Supportive foundations []

+1.6 PRISMA 2009 Checklist []

-1.1 Title [1 1.2 Authorship [1 1.3 Institution [1 1.4 ORCID number [1 1.5 Supportive foundations [1 1.6 CONSORT 2010 Statement [1 1.7 Corresponding author [] 1.8 Abstract [1 1.9 Key words [1
+1.7 Corresponding author []

+- 1.8 Abstract [1 1.9 Key words [1

-1.10 Core tip []
+- 1.10 Core tip [1

 2 SECOND SECTION OF MANUSCRIPT WRITING [YES or NO]

-- 2.1 Main text [] - 2.2 Biostatistics []
+- 2.1 Main text [1

+- 2.2 Biostatistics [1

 - 2.3 Units [

-- 2.4 Illustrations []
+- 2.4 Illustrations [1

+1

-- 2.5 Tables [
+- 2.5 Tables []

-- 2.6 Notes in illustrations and tables []
+- 2.6 Notes in illustrations and tables [1

+1

+1

 - 2.7 Abbreviations [

 - 2.8 Italics [

-- 2.9 Acknowledgements []
+- 2.9 Acknowledgements [1

+1

 2.10 References [

 3 ETHICS POLICIES/STATEMENTS [YES or NO]

-- 3.1 Institutional review board []

-- 3.2 Clinical trial registration []

-- 3.3 Informed consent []

-- 3.4 Conflict-of-interest []
+3.1 Conflict-of-interest [1

 4 LANGUAGE EDITING FOR MANUSCRIPTS SUBMITTED BY NON-NATIVE SPEAKERS OF ENGLISH

 5 STEPS FOR SUBMITTING MANUSCRIPTS

 6 BAISHIDENG HOMEPAGE, SUBMISSION SITE AND MANUSCRIPT TYPES

 7 BAISHIDENG DISTINGUISHED AWARD FOR BAISHIDENG JOURNALS' PUBLISHED ARTICLES

 8 ARTICLE PROCESSING CHARGE

 9 CONTACT US

 RECOMMENDED BAISHIDENG QUALITY JOURNALS

 OTHER RESOURCES

 ABOUT BAISHIDENG